The Short-Timers

 The Short-Timers is a 1979 semi-autobiographical novel by U.S. Marine Corps veteran Gustav Hasford, about his experience in the Vietnam War.
 Hasford served as a combat correspondent with the 1st Marine Division during the Tet Offensive of 1968.
 As a military journalist, he wrote stories for Leatherneck Magazine, Pacific Stars and Stripes, and Sea Tiger.
-The novel was adapted into the film Full Metal Jacket (1987) by Hasford, Michael Herr, and Stanley Kubrick.
+The novel was adapted into the film Full Metal Jacket (1987), co-scripted by Hasford, Michael Herr, and Stanley Kubrick.

 In 1990, Hasford published the sequel The Phantom Blooper: A Novel of Vietnam.
 The two books were supposed to be part of a "Vietnam Trilogy", but Hasford died before writing the third installment.

 Plot summary

 The book is divided into three sections, written in completely different styles of prose, and follows James T. "Joker" Davis through his enlistment in the United States Marine Corps and deployment to Vietnam.

 Joker and his fellow Marines refer to military personnel in various ways.
 A "short" service-member, or "short-timer", is one who is approaching the end of his tour of duty in Vietnam, described in the novel as 385 days for Marines and 365 days for members of other armed services.
 "Lifers" are distinguished not necessarily by their length of time served, but rather by their attitude toward the lower ranks.
 (Joker describes the distinction as follows: "A lifer is anybody who abuses authority he doesn't deserve to have.
 There are plenty of civilian lifers.")
 Finally, the term "poges" (an alternative spelling for the slang term "pogues") is short for "Persons Other than Grunts"—Marines who fill non-combat roles such as cooks, clerks, and mechanics.
 Poges are a favorite target of the front-line troops' derision, and vice versa.